manualrg/Forecasting_ElectricityPrice/README.md

 ## EDA (Exploratory Data Analysis) and Feature Engineering
 Analyze time series data, explore the main drivers of spot price and how they interact and finally, compute new features.

+## Model Building
+Train several model like linear regression, random forest and XGBs, tunning hyperparamenters with cross-validation and grid search.
+After selecting the best one, a residual analysis is carreid out